-Ibn Sina (ca. 980-1037), known in Europe as Avicenna, was an Iranian polymathic philosopher of considerable scope.
-He was born at a village near Bukhara, the capital of the liberal Samanid dynasty in Central Asia.
-His father was a local estate governor, hailing from Balkh, and may have been an Ismaili.
-Ibn Sina was educated in Bukhara.
+Ibn Sina (before 980-1037), known in Europe as Avicenna, was an Iranian polymathic philosopher of considerable scope.
+He was born at a village near Bukhara, capital of the liberal Samanid dynasty in Central Asia.
+His father was a local estate governor.
+The family moved to Bukhara after his birth.
+Ibn Sina was educated in Bukhara, which had advantageous facilities for study (Gutas 2020:6).
 By the age of eighteen, he had learned jurisprudence, medicine, mathematics, astronomy, physics, and also philosophy (falsafa) in the Peripatetic (Aristotelian) mould.

 In 997, Ibn Sina gained entry to the palace library when he cured the Samanid ruler (Nuh ibn Mansur al-Samani) of an illness.
 That library apparently possessed an extensive collection of works, which he researched.
 A few years later, he started to write his own books, mostly in Arabic.
 His corpus is extensive.

 The life of Ibn Sina was colourful, and at times hazardous.
 The political conditions in Central Asia and Iran were very unstable; military strife was commonplace.
-He gained an administrative post, and moved from Bukhara to Khwarezm, eventually arriving at Hamadan in West Iran, maintaining a career as court physician and political minister (wazir).
-He was dependent on royal patrons, and evidently lived in some degree of opulence.
+Gaining an administrative post, he moved from Bukhara to Khwarezm, eventually arriving at Hamadan in West Iran, maintaining a career as court physician and political minister (wazir).
+Dependent on royal patrons, Ibn Sina evidently lived in some degree of opulence.

 At Hamadan he suffered a brief period of imprisonment in the political flux, later moving to Isfahan, where the Buwayhid prince Ala’ al-Dawla became his patron.
-Ibn Sina acted as a physician and scientific adviser to this prince for over a decade, accompanying the ruler on military campaigns, and writing books in his leisure hours.
-He began the construction of an observatory, but that project was not completed.
+Ibn Sina acted as a physician and scientific adviser to this prince for over a decade, accompanying the ruler on military campaigns, while writing books in his leisure hours.
+He began the construction of an observatory, a project that was not completed.
 He died at Hamadan during a military campaign, suffering from colic.
 His pupil Juzjani reported that Ibn Sina indulged in sexual activity with women; he later gained a reputation amongst detractors for being disposed to slave girls and wine.
-Ibn Sina is said to have experienced remorse on his deathbed, and to have given away his possessions.
+Ibn Sina is said to have experienced remorse on his deathbed, giving away his possessions.

 His lengthy and encyclopaedic Kitab al-Shifa (Book of Healing) incorporates logic, the natural sciences, mathematics, and metaphysics.
 Mathematics is here divided into geometry, arithmetic, astronomy, and music.
 This neo-Aristotelian digest of philosophy and science became famous in a Latin translation two centuries later, creating controversies, censure, and also diverse influences upon the Christian schoolmen, including Aquinas, who frequently cited Ibn Sina (alias Avicenna).

-The metaphysical system of Ibn Sina has been described in terms of “one of the most comprehensive and detailed in the history of philosophy.”
+The metaphysical system of Ibn Sina is described as “one of the most comprehensive and detailed in the history of philosophy.”
 The content includes “an underlying Farabian motif, namely, that the quest after philosophical knowledge is for the sake of perfecting one’s soul and hence for the attainment of happiness in this world and the next” (M. E. Marmura, “Avicenna iv.
 Metaphysics,” Encyclopaedia Iranica online).

-The question of mysticism in Ibn Sina has been subject to much argument.
+The question of mysticism in Ibn Sina has been debated.
 In his al-Isharat wa’l Tanbihat (Pointers and Reminders), Ibn Sina finishes with a sympathetic review of Sufi mysticism.
 A feasible interpretation is that he validated Sufism without being a participant, and in terms of his own philosophical system.
-His lost work called Oriental Philosophy (al-Hikma al-Mashriqiya) or Book of the Easterners (Kitab al-Mashriqiyin) is known via a surviving passage that has been differently interpreted.
+His lost work called Oriental Philosophy (al-Hikma al-Mashriqiya) or Book of the Easterners (Kitab al-Mashriqiyin) is known via a surviving passage differently interpreted.
 See S. H. Nasr, An Introduction to Islamic Cosmological Doctrines (revised edn, London 1978), pp. 186ff., associated with the view that Ibn Sina was a precursor of later Iranian gnosticism.
 Cf. D. Gutas, “Avicenna v.
-Mysticism,” Encyclopaedia Iranica online, here denying any mysticism in Ibn Sina, interpreting this exponent in terms of being rooted in Aristotelian rationalism.
+Mysticism,” Encyclopaedia Iranica online, here denying any mysticism in Ibn Sina, interpreting this exponent as being rooted in Aristotelian rationalism.